-In the case of the Senior Management, there is no direct linkage between remuneration and performance since, as explained above, the annual salary increase are not directly performance related.
-However this system may change during 2012 due to the introduction of the performance appraisal system.
+In the case of the Senior Management, there is no direct linkage between remuneration and performance since, as explained above, the annual salary increases are not directly performance related.
+However this system will be addressed during 2013 with the introduction of the performance appraisal system coupled with a performance bonus scheme.

-Non-cash benefits to which Senior Management are entitled are the use of a company car and health insurance.
+Non-cash benefits to which Senior Management are entitled include the use of a company car and health insurance.
 The death-in-service benefit also forms part of the non-cash benefits and the same terms are applicable to all other Company employees.

-Total emoluments received by Senior Management during FY 2011 are reported hereunder in terms of Code Provisions 8.A.5.
+Total emoluments received by Senior Management during FY 2012 are deemed to be of a commercially sensitive nature in line with Code Provision 8.A.6 and are not being disclosed in this Report.

-REMUNERATION POLICY - DIRECTORS 3.2
+3.2 REMUNERATION POLICY - DIRECTORS

-As at the 31 December 2011, the Board of Directors of Middlesea Insurance p.l.c. was composed of eight non-executive directors and one executive director.
-Three Directors, namely Javier Fernández-Cid, Andrés Jiménez Herradón and Pedro López Solanes (the Executive Director), did not receive a fee in accordance with the established policy of the shareholder company, MAPFRE Internacional, with which they were employed and which appointed them.
+As at the 31 December 2012, the Board of Directors of Middlesea Insurance p.l.c. was composed of ten non-executive directors.
+Three Directors, namely Javier Fernández-Cid, Pedro López Solanes and Felipe Navarro López de Chicheri, did not receive a fee in accordance with the established policy of the parent shareholder company, MAPFRE Internacional S.A., with which they are employed and which appointed them.
 The maximum annual aggregate emoluments that may be paid to the Directors are approved by the shareholders in the General Meeting in terms of Article 81 of the Company's Articles of Association.
-This amount was fixed at an aggregate sum of €250,000 per annum at the thirtieth Annual General Meeting held on the 3 May 2011.
-The Company does not intend to make any changes to this maximum amount at the next Annual General Meeting to be held in 2012.
+This amount was fixed at an aggregate sum of €250,000 per annum at the thirty first Annual General Meeting held on the 20 April 2012.
+The Company does not intend to make any changes to this maximum amount at the next Annual General Meeting to be held in 2013.

-Based on the recommendations of the Committee, the current directors' fees as approved by the Board, which are similar to the previous year, are as follows:
+Based on the recommendations of the Committee, the current directors' fees, for each Director, as approved by the Board, which are similar to the previous year, are as follows:

-Directors' Fees Chairman Other Directors In Euro 40,000 12,000
+Directors' Fees In Euro

+Chairman 40,000

+Other Directors 12,000

 Board Committees Fees

-Chairman 4,000

-Members 3,000
+Chairman 4,000 Members 3,000